 There is of course a much wider social and historical context.

 It’s only recently that people have been moving beyond their traditional homelands in the numbers we take for granted.
-Of course, immigration has been going on since the dawn of our hominid species, that’s what the palaeontologists and anthropologists tell us.
-But it’s only recently when we look to that much longer timeline that transnational immigration owes its legacy to a particular form of European colonialism which wasn’t necessarily of the ‘immigrant’s’ choosing.
-As broadly as possible we’re speaking about a period of 400/500 years in our recent past.
-It was during this period western Europe was at the height of its power, and entire populations were transported across the world often against their freewill.
+But don’t be fooled, immigration has been going on since the dawn of our hominid species.
+That’s what the palaeontologists and anthropologists tell us.
+It’s only recently when we look to that much longer timeline that transnational immigration owes its legacy to a particular form of European colonialism which wasn’t necessarily of the ‘immigrant’s’ choosing.
+As broadly as possible we’re speaking about a period of 400/500 years ago in our recent past.
+It’s a very recent past, because homo sapiens have been around for approximately 200 thousand years.
+But, it was during the ascendancy of Western European colonialism that entire populations were transported across the world often against their freewill.

-Since then a lot has changed.
-But one thing has not changed, Europe’s poor have always remained on the fringe of their respective societies.
+Since then a lot has changed socially and for the better.
+But, one thing has not changed, Europe’s poor have always remained on the fringe of their respective societies.
 Many of these poor where similarly shipped off to the new colonies where in time they emerged as a new class, now part of the ruling ‘race’ but still looked down at by the die-hard ‘old-world’ aristocrats.
-We tend to forget about this particular form of ‘immigration’ and its fault-lines in the new colonies, and the immense prejudice and dare I say ‘racism’ directed against these ambiguous ‘whites’.
+We tend to forget about this particular form of ‘immigration’ and its internal fault-lines in the new colonies, and the immense prejudice and dare I say ‘racism’ directed against these ambiguous ‘whites’.

 It is also mired in a kind of ‘romanticism’.

 It didn’t matter that European colonialism was basically the theft of another peoples’ lands, material resources, and in a lot of instances their actual ‘persons’.
 It didn’t matter that there was a huge divide between colonial rich and poor, and that many poor people sought to escape the drudgery of their former lives by heading for the new colonial shores.
 Some literally sold themselves into a form of slavery by becoming indentured labourers.
 Others had no choice.
 Australia was literally a colony for the felons, a dumping ground for the racially impure ‘whites’; even today, you’ll come across Britons cracking jokes about the Aussies and their criminal ancestors.
-The ‘New World’ for the old-world ‘subjects’ of Britain was literally a lifeline, of course many died mid-journey, but the ramifications for those who stayed behind was also good, we imagine today.
+The ‘New World’ for the old-world ‘subjects’ of Britain was literally a lifeline, of course many died mid-journey, but the ramifications for those who stayed behind was also good, or at least this is how we like to imagine the ‘rags to riches’ story.

 Like I said, how this history is imagined and disseminated for popular consumption misses out all the troubling aspects.